Starlinkboy/Twitch-Follower-Farmer/README.md

  ## Usage
  To Use the Farmer follow the following steps:
  1. If you ran setup.bat, the program should be open.
 To open it again after closing it, run ```run.bat```.
+ 2. You must be in discord.gg/xtwitch to make the farmer work as it uses the xtwitch software and farms it.

- 2. You should be good to go and have this on your screen.
+ 3. You should be good to go and have this on your screen.

 ![image](https://user-images.githubusercontent.com/89333014/179960826-d180a78f-d77f-496e-bf98-66be03f82881.png)